 Along with her business, her message started to spread across America.
 Jess speaks over 40 times a year to campuses, corporations and conferences.
 She's keynoted at Leadercast Live, SAS Global Forum, Women's Business Summit, Citrix and more.
 Jess focuses on increasing workplace engagement and employee empowerment through meaningful work and establishing a healthy relationship with failure.

 In the past year, the company has launched impact initiatives such as hosting proms at children's hospitals and starting their #BandTogether program where they partner with a childhood cancer charity and donate proceeds from sales to their mission.
 They've also joined hands with art therapy by having the patients create their own headbands with the flower crown kits they provide.
 Jess was named the Women's Health Magazine Ultimate Game Changer in 2017 and was also honored as the Most Outstanding Alumni of NC State University.
 In 2017 she also received the 'Entrepreneur of the Year' award from Atlantic BT.
 A Huffington Post article named her a limit breaking female founder.
-She also serves on the board of District C to help high school students solve real world problems.
-Jess is a regular contributor for Entrepreneur, Huffington Post and hosts virtual learning classes with Brit + Co.
+She also serves on the board of District C to help high school students solve real world problems and she regularly visits prisons to help inmates get jobs.

 Jess believes that you shouldn't have to choose between making a living and making a difference.
 She's passionate about helping others find those collision points and live a more purposeful life (even if that means more risks and hiccups along the way!).
 Her most popular audiences are employees, millennials in the workforce, leaders, entrepreneurs and college students.